dboddie-canonical-work/disgorged-docs/glossary.rst

    </h3>

-A *transitional interface* is an `interface <interface-management.md>`__ that can be used by a trusted snap to access traditional Linux desktop environments that were not designed to integrate with `snap confinement <snap-confinement.md>`__.
+A *transitional interface* is an :ref:`interface <interface-management>` that can be used by a trusted snap to access traditional Linux desktop environments that were not designed to integrate with :ref:`snap confinement <snap-confinement>`.
 These interfaces will become deprecated as replacement or modified technologies that enforce strong application isolation become available.

 .. raw:: html